KristianKalamin/sky-observer-frontend/README.md

 Requirements: Java 8 and Node.js with Shadow-cljs module installed

-To run this app type in terminal
+If shadow-cljs is installed globaly type in terminal
-` shadow-cljs watch app `
+` shadow-cljs watch app ` to run this app otherwise type ` npx shadow-cljs watch app `

-To create release versions of JS libraries type `shadow-cljs release app`
+To create release versions of JS libraries type `(npx) shadow-cljs release app`